 The rising influence of ecommerce is forcing carriers to reconsider how they manage their shipping networks.

-Global online retail is growing at a rapid pace, and as emerging technology makes it easier for consumers to shop online or via mobile devices, the industry’s growth is unlikely to slow down any time soon.
+Global online retail is growing at a rapid clip, and as emerging technology makes it easier for consumers to shop online or via mobile devices, the industry’s growth is unlikely to slow down any time soon.

 Above all, delivery efficiency will be the key differentiator in determining which of these carriers succeeds and which fall behind in an increasingly global marketplace.

-With online retail driving an increase in the number of small packages to ship, private postal organizations are able to replace revenues lost to declining volumes of traditional mail.
+With online retail driving an increase in the number of small packages to ship, private postal organisations are able to replace revenues lost to declining volumes of traditional mail.
 Many carriers are looking to make the most of the opportunity by building a more efficient network of retail and shipping partners to move packages globally.

 New partnerships between local carriers and small ecommerce providers are appealing for both parties - allowing retailers to entice consumers with attractive same-day delivery offers, and enabling shippers to add new revenue generating services.

-At the same time, organizations are establishing themselves as waypoints for packages being shipped around the globe.
+At the same time, organisations are establishing themselves as waypoints for packages being shipped around the globe.
 Known as “Ecommerce consolidators,” these carriers gather parcels from international retailers, consolidate them, and forward them to regional couriers for last mile delivery to their final destination.